Zuo Baogui

-Zuo Baogui (左宝贵; 1837, Shandong Province – 1894, Pyongyang) was a Hui Muslim general of the Qing Dynasty who fought in the First Sino-Japanese War.
-He was killed in action during the Battle of Pyongyang in 1894.
+Zuo Baogui (左宝贵; 1837, Shandong Province – 1894, Pyongyang) was a Chinese Hui Muslim general during the Qing Dynasty who fought in the First Sino-Japanese War.
+He was killed in action by the Japanese Army during the Battle of Pyongyang in 1894.
 It was reported that the Muslim troops under his command fought well until his death in an artillery strike.
 A memorial was later constructed in his honor.